 Coffey is able to assist with all aspects of Risk Management for removal of asbestos and other hazardous materials resulting from these findings.

 5. Risk Assessment

 From the findings of the hazardous materials survey, an individual risk assessment is conducted on each ACM.
-The following figure outlines the general likelihood of fibre release potential (Source: the NSW Code of Practice: How to Manage and Control Asbestos in the Workplace (2019).
+The following figure outlines the general likelihood of fibre release potential (VIC Compliance code: Managing asbestos in workplaces (2019).